Trampolene (band): 2023: Release of Rules of Love & War

+2024–present

+Trampolene played several festivals over the summer of 2024, including Glastonbury, In It Together, Lakefest and London's Summer by the River.

+In May 2025 they took time out from working on their next album to play The Great Escape festival in Brighton, for their record label Strap Originals' takeover of the Beach stage, alongside other label acts and headlined by Peter Doherty, whose new touring band includes Trampolene's Jack Jones.

+In July 2025 Trampolene announced a series of shows supporting Public Image Ltd and Ocean Colour Scene.

+Trampolene supported Public Image Ltd and Ocean Colour Scene for three shows each during July and August 2025.

+In September 2025 they announced upcoming shows supporting Republica at the end of September and Public Image Ltd in January 2026.

 Musical style

-Trampolene are an alternative rock or indie rock band, with influences as diverse as The Prodigy, Oasis and Dylan Thomas.
+Trampolene are an alternative rock or indie rock band, with influences as diverse as the Prodigy, Oasis and Dylan Thomas.

 They are described in the media as having "raw, unpolished talent...backed by squealing guitar riffs", "supercharged indie rock" with "tons of attitude and loads of melody".

 Gigwise have called them "the perfect package", The Gig Channel say "Trampolene combines poetry and rock'n'roll perfectly" and This Feeling say they "do not fail to deliver with their unique combo of garage rock, kitchen-sink poetry and acoustic heartbreakers."
 Music website Gigslutz adding "the raw combination of the spoken word united with a weightier expression of rock rhythm symbolised This Feeling’s manifestation of exciting new talent".